project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ## Sunbird Install Script

 The Sunbird installation script `./sunbird_install.sh` is a wrapper shell script that invokes other scripts or Ansible playbooks.
-It fetches all the docker images from the Sunbird DockerHub repo.
+It fetches all the docker images from the Sunbird DockerHub repository.

 `install-deps.sh` - Installs Ansible v2.4.1.0 on the installation server to provision and deploy Sunbird.
 This script also sets up the docker swarm.